willGuimont/willGuimont.github.io/_posts/2021-09-02-transformers-in-cv.md

 # author: willGuimontMartin
 youtubeId: eaWXeXs8dh0
 ---
-On September 2nd, 2021 I gave a talk on transformer-based neural network architectures for computer vision.
+On September 2nd 2021, I gave a talk on transformer-based neural network architectures for computer vision.

+I gave the in University Laval's [Norlab](https://norlab.ulaval.ca/).

 Here are the slides: [Transformers in Computer Vision](/assets/presentations/TransformersInComputerVision.pdf){:target="_blank"}